pachyderm/pachyderm/README.md

 ####Step 1: Launch a local pfs shard
 Download and run the Pachyderm launch script to get a local instance running.
 ####Step 2: Clone the chess pipeline
 Clone the chess git repo we’ve provided.
-You can check out the full map code on GitHub.
+You can check out the full map code [here](https://github.com/pachyderm/chess).
-####Step 3: Install the pipeline locally and run it
+####Step 3: Install and run the pipeline locally
 Run the local install script to start the pipeline.
-It should take around 6 minutes.
+It should take around 6 minutes to complete the analysis.

 ### Creating a CoreOS cluster
 Pfs is designed to run on CoreOS.
 To start, you'll need a working CoreOS